buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcRigidOperation.md

 > EXAMPLE  If data is in truncated map coordinates (i.e., the map coordinates have the leading digits removed in x and y), then _IfcRigidOperation_ simply translates the data in x and y to replace the ignored leading digits.
 This is also known as subtraction.

-==The coordinate axes of the _IfcGeometricRepresentationContext_ can rotate and set a new basis coordinate system.==

 > HISTORY New entity in IFC4X3_ADD1

 ## Attributes